|

 World War, Erwin Rommel also had a distinguished career during the

 Great War, serving in France, Russia, and Italy.
-His father Erwin Sr.,
+His father Erwin Sr. was

 In the summer of 1914, as Germany

-mobilized for war, Rommel was a lieutenant and company commander in an
+mobilized for war, Rommel was a Leutnant and company commander with

-infantry regiment.
-By late August, he had already demonstrated his
+Württemberg's Infanterie-Regiment Nr.
+124. By late August, he had clearly demonstrated his

 military leadership in the Longwy area, earning